influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/cloud_pubsub_push.md

-# Google Cloud PubSub Push Input Service Plugin
+# Google Cloud PubSub Push Input Plugin

 The Google Cloud PubSub Push listener is a service input plugin that listens for messages sent via an HTTP POST from [Google Cloud PubSub][pubsub].
 The plugin expects messages in Google's Pub/Sub JSON Format ONLY.